ThoughtSpot provides LDAP/AD, SAML, and ThoughtSpot login to authenticate users.

 ThoughtSpot provides three ways to authenticate users: LDAP/AD, SAML, and ThoughtSpot login.
 If possible, ThoughtSpot recommends that you use LDAP/AD or SAML.

-Use the following table to help you choose an authentication option.
+Use the following list to help you choose an authentication option.

 All users and groups must be known to ThoughtSpot.